Braves vs. Padres Prediction: Will Atlanta earn their first win?

 San Diego Padres DFS Spin

-Padres second baseman Jake Cronenworth had a big day at the dish in his team’s 4-3 win over the Braves on Friday.
-Hitting out of the #5 spot in the lineup, the 31-year-old went 2 for 3 with a home run, an RBI, a run scored, and a walk.
-Cronenworth is hitting .286 with 1 homer, 1 RBI, and an OPS of 1.089 this season.
-The left-handed hitter from Saint Clair, MI, is 1 for 3 with a double against Braves starting pitcher Spencer Schwellenbach in his career.
-That fact makes Jake Cronenworth worthy of DFS consideration on Saturday.
+Padres second baseman Jake Cronenworth scored the team’s only run in their 1-0 win over Atlanta on Saturday.
+Hitting out of the #5 spot in the lineup, the left-handed hitter from Saint Clair, MI went 1 for 3 with a double and a run scored.
+Cronenworth is batting .300 with 1 homer, 1 RBI, and an OPS of 1.064 this season.
+Jake Cronenworth had an OPS of .784 in home games last season, making him an appealing DFS option at Petco Park on Sunday.

 Braves vs. Padres MLB Betting Trends